T

 restaurant

-A highly-rated restaurant specializing in a wide variety of traditional Polish pierogi, both savory and sweet.
+A beloved spot specializing in traditional Polish pierogi, offering a vast selection of both savory and sweet fillings.
 The rustic interior adds to the authentic dining experience.

 Day 3 · Wrocław